 5These previous participants were subjects recruited to take part in a pilot (N=120) that we used to conduct a power analysis to calibrate the study's sample size.
-The pilot was identical to the main experiment, except that Player C's were only asked unincentivized questions.
-We used the data from the pilot to incentivize Player C's answers in the main experiment.
+The pilot was identical to the main experiment, except that the third parties were only asked unincentivized questions.
+We used the data from the pilot to incentivize the third parties' answers in the main experiment.

-6See also Krupka and Weber (2013) for a related norm-elicitation procedure and Görges and Nosenzo (2020) for a review of the experimental literature on the elicitation of norms.
+$^{^{6}}$ See also Krupka and Weber (2013) for a related norm-elicitation procedure and Görges and Nosenzo (2020) for a review of the experimental literature on the elicitation of norms.

-7Bašić and Verrina (2021) show that personal norms can differ from social norms (second-order beliefs) and are predictive of behavior.
+$^{^{7}}$ Bašić and Verrina (2023) show that personal norms can differ from social norms (second-order beliefs) and are predictive of behavior.